NorthStarUAS/FMU-Arduino/docs/Teensyduino-Setup-Important.md

 ## Fix Option 1

-\#define new buffer sizes in setup_board.h -- but so far I haven't reliably unraveled the \#include order to make this work right.

-These probably have to be defined at the IDE level (global build environment, -D_VARIABLE_=VALUE) and couldn't be set in some #include file in the project source code.

-## Fix Option 2

 Edit Teensyduino Core files to increase hard coded buffer sizes

 In the spirit of minimizing changes to the stock arduino/teensyduino